 The lastest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
 Check out the list of 2016 food recalls so far on the USDA’s website.

-It’s not that hard to grow a garden for yourself.
+It’s not that hard to grow your own food.
+A garden can be easy and simple to do.

-What are YOUR reasons for growing your own food?
+What are YOUR reasons to grow your own food?
 Be sure to pin this for later!